Expand To Show Full Article

 This book discusses the various difficulties that may be encountered when solving problems with a unique perspective and humorous language, and gives pointers on how to train thinking skills;

-The book is divided into six themes, each of which is composed of a number of interesting and thought-provoking short stories, which subtly guide the reader to identify the real problem, then identify who should solve the problem, determine the root cause of the problem, and finally decide what to do.
+The book is divided into six themes, each of which is composed of several interesting and thought-provoking short stories, which subtly guide the reader to identify the real problem, then identify who should solve the problem, determine the root cause of the problem, and finally decide what to do.
 Don't want to solve this problem.

 16. Logic and Contemporary Rhetoric